hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="tokenrevoke"></a>
 # **TokenRevoke**
-> void TokenRevoke (TokenRevokeRequest tokenRevokeRequest, string tokenMountPath = null)
+> void TokenRevoke (TokenRevokeRequest tokenRevokeRequest, string tokenMountPath = "token", TimeSpan? wrapTTL = null)

 This endpoint will delete the given token and all of its child tokens.